RomeHein/ESPecial/README.md

 ### Installing

+## Esay way (work in progress)

+You'll need [this](https://github.com/RomeHein/ESPInstaller.git) project installed on your esp32.
+This is a very lightweight project that will enable you to install any project from their github repo if the owner has enabled it.
+The good thing is that you don't need to install any dependencies or anything to get that project on your esp32.
+Just make sure to select the right partition scheme when installing ESPInstaller: `Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS`
+Once ESPInstaller installed, select the ESPecial from the list of available repo and click install.
+This will install everything automatically 👌

+## Manual way

 First copy this repo to your local directory.
 Use the `download as zip` or `git clone` method.
 Then 6 dependencies need to be added to your Arduino libraries (when you download these dependencies, make sure to remove the '-master' part of the folder name):